phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 ![monitor-analyses][]

-Clicking the pipeline name **SNVPhyl_20200221** will bring you to a page for that analysis pipeline.
+Clicking the pipeline name **SNVPhyl_20200225** will bring you to a page for that analysis pipeline.

 ![analysis-in-progress][]

 It will take a while the SNVPhyl analysis pipeline to complete.

-When the analysis has completed, it should look like:

-![snvphyl-results]

 Viewing the Results
 ===================

-Once the pipeline is complete, you will see the generated phylogenetic tree within your browser and you will be given the option to download the results of the analysis.
-Please click **Download** to download these results now.
+Once the pipeline is complete, you will see the generated phylogenetic tree within your browser.

-![snvphyl-results.png][]
+![snvphyl-results][]

+You can view the `SNVPhyl` analysis output files by selecting the Output File Preview tab.
+From here you can download all the files by selecting the **Download All Files** button or download individual files by selecting the relevant button next to the file name:

+![snvphyl-output-files][]

 A number of files are provided within the download package.
 These are described below: